redsanket/spark/external/starling/guide/data/index.rst

 Starling collects and processes the following logs related to HDFS on a source cluster:

-- **FSImage** - this is the file-system image for HDFS generated periodically by the Backup Node (or the Secondary Name Node in less-recent versions of Hadoop).
-This is collected every month by default.
-- **Audit Logs** - these contain records of accesses and modifications to file-system objects.

 .. warning:: Unlike the data in other tables, the tables created from an FSImage (``fs_namespaces``, ``fs_entries``, and ``fs_blocks``)
              represent a snapshot rather than incremental information for each period.
 You must